 One interesting bit of news reported by prominent Samsung leaker IceUniverse indicated that the company views high-megapixel sensors — like the 108MP one in the S20 Ultra — as the way forward for the industry, and will remain committed to their development.
 In fact, a Samsung executive who heads up the firm's sensor business theorized that one day, the company could introduce a 600MP sensor that would technically "exceed the limits of the human eye."

-As exciting as that may sound, there's obviously much more to good mobile camera design than a high-megapixel sensor (software plays perhaps the most critical role nowadays), and by the looks of it we're many, many years away from seeing 600MP sensors in handsets.
+As exciting as these more experimental ideas are, there's obviously more to good mobile camera design than lenses that move or high-megapixel sensors (software plays perhaps the most critical role nowadays), and by the looks of it we're many, many years away from seeing 600MP sensors in handsets.
 That said, Samsung will surely look to build upon the work it started with the S20 Ultra as it prepares its next-generation flagship, and so the Galaxy S30 could mark yet another milestone in sensor design.

 Samsung Galaxy S30 design